KiltedCode/khandaria-campaign/sessions/2020/2020-04-02-door-of-destiny.md

 `Faleor` starts coming down the hall after saying "get this door open"
 after small stand off, hear "doors open"
 as `Faleor` goes back, so do others, line collapses
-`Pylia` attacks on way back, so she ends up at back, `Belsarin` stays with her
+`Pylia` attacks on way back, so she ends up at back, `Belsaran` stays with her
-duergar charge, `Belsarin` trips one
+duergar charge, `Belsaran` trips one
 end up getting everyone in and close the door
 ends up taking 45 minutes to get geared up
 `Pawtrick` was partial out of cage trying to break